Cannot Use Import Statement Outside A Module

 • Clear Cache:

-Clear your browser cache or Node.js module cache to make sure you're not using outdated code Worth knowing..
+Clear your browser cache or Node.js module cache to check that you're not using outdated code Nothing fancy..

 • Check Console Logs:

-Examine the console logs for any additional error messages or warnings that might provide clues about the cause of the error Less friction, more output..
+Examine the console logs for any additional error messages or warnings that might provide clues about the cause of the error It's one of those things that adds up.
+Nothing fancy..

 • Simplify Your Code: